glotzerlab/signac/doc/configuration.rst

 .. warning::
    Change the file permissions of your configuration file to user read-write only in case that you need to store authentication credentials within your configuration file.

-   On UNIX this is accomplished with: `chmod 600 .signacrc`
+   In UNIX-like operating systems this is accomplished with: `chmod 600 .signacrc`

 url
   The url specifies the MongoDB host url, e.g. `localhost`.